-South Dakota Protection from Domestic Abuse Act, SDCL 25-10, gives you a way to seek protection from another family or household member who has physically abused you or has threatened to physically abuse you.
+South Dakota Protection from Domestic Abuse Act, SDCL 25-10, gives you a way to seek protection from an individual, who has physically abused you, attempted to abuse you, or put you in fear of imminent harm as detailed below.

 Your right to relief under this law is not affected by you leaving the residence or household to avoid abuse.